gabrieloest/rabbitmq-blue-green-deployment/README.md

 # RabbitMQ Blue/Green Deployment

 ## About the project
+The objective of this project, is to make easy do major upgrades of RabbitMq version.
+Major upgrade refers to upgrading a RabbitMQ release from one version to another, with known compatibility side effects between the two versions.
+To do that, this project use the **blue/green** strategy, automatizing all the steps needed.

+## What is blue/green deployment?
+Blue-green deployment is an upgrade strategy that is based on the idea of to setting up a second RabbitMQ cluster (the "green" one) next to the current production cluster (the "blue" one).
+Applications are then switched to the "green" cluster.
+When that migration is done, the "blue" cluster is decomissioned (shut down).

 ## How it works?
+1. Deploy a brand new cluster(green)
+2. Importing definitions
+3. Configuring Queue Federation
+    1. Define the upstream on "green" and point it to "blue"
+    2. Define a policy matching all queues which configure blue as the upstream
+4. Switch consumers
+5. Draining messages
+5. Switch producers

 ## Configuration
 1. Create file `config/config.yml` with the following content: